Smart-Dragon/yaMetro/README.md

 $("#metro_map").yaMetro();
 ```
 ### Properties
+`currentCity` - choosing the city ("moscow", "spb").
+Default is "moscow".

 `selectedOpacity` - opacity of the map when the station is selected.
-Default is 0.2
+Default is 0.2.

 `controlPanEnabled` - if false, prevents the map from being dragged.
 It is enabled by default.